Upcoming launch of ‘Faithless’

 THE SAFE HARBOUR CHRONICLE BOOK 2

-‘Faithless’ scheduled for release in 2016
+‘Faithless’ scheduled for release May 2017

 I look forward to continuing my collaboration with Andrew Harvey, principal of Hague Publishing, to bring you the second installment in the continuing story of The Safe Harbour Chronicle.
 My heart-felt thanks to those readers who have already started down this journey with me; I have sincerely appreciated your generous feedback and hope that you will find ‘Faithless’ equally entertaining and thought-provoking.